flink-extended/ai-flow/docs/content/user_guide/deployment.md

 server_port: 50052
 # uri of database backend for notification server
 db_uri: mysql://username:password@database/notification
-# High availability is disabled by default
-enable_ha: false
-# TTL of the heartbeat of a server, i.e., if the server hasn't sent heartbeat for the TTL time, it is down.
-ha_ttl_ms: 10000
 # Hostname and port the server will advertise to clients.
 If not set, it will use the local ip and configured port.
 advertised_uri: 127.0.0.1:50052
 ```